wp-plugins/ssp-director-tools/readme.txt

 3. Example output of a photo grid with RSS photo link

 == Changelog ==

+= 1.2b =
+* Tested for compatibility with WordPress 4.0
+* Implemented watermarked content.
+Can be set in plugin options.
+* Minor changes

 = 1.1.2.2 =
 * Fixed the version tag